Referencing resources

 ), they must be escaped.

-is unique across all tables in its dataset / project, and the referenceId
+is unique across all tables in its dataset / workflow, and the referenceId

-of a dataset or project is unique to all datasets and projects for that user.
+of a dataset or workflow is unique to all datasets and workflows for that user.

 .
 The referenceId is the first part of this identifier: 7br5